-Special Visits can be approved by the Jail Commander.
+Special Visits can be approved by the Jail Command Staff.
 Generally these visitors include employers, sponsors, welfare agents, probation officers, lawyers, clergy, or relatives visiting from out of county or state.

 General Visiting Information

-Visitors are to come to the Visitation Building located at the front of the main facility.
+For on-site visitation, visitors are to come to the Visitation Building located at the front of the main facility.
 Visitation is accomplished using a Video Visitation System, which allows for visual and audible contact.
 The inmate visits from within their assigned housing unit.
-Visits will last no longer than 45 minutes and may be lessened depending upon circumstances.
+Visits will last no longer than 45 minutes and may be lessened depending upon circumstances

 YOU MUST ABIDE BY THESE RULES IN ORDER TO VISIT INMATES.
 VIOLATIONS OF ANY OF THE FOLLOWING RULES MAY RESULT IN SUSPENSION OR TERMINATION OF VISITATION PRIVILEGE.

 - Inmates may receive a maximum of 3 visits per week.

 - Visitors will receive a maximum of 3 visits per inmate per week with no more than 3 visits per week.